AlibabaCloudDocs/alikafka/intl.en-US/Quick-start/Step 4: Use the SDK to send and subscribe to messages/Use the default endpoint to send and subscribe to messages.md

     ```

-## SDKs for multiple languages
+## SDKs for other languages

-For more information about how to use SDKs for other languages, see [Overview](/intl.en-US/SDK reference/Overview.md).
+For information about how to use the SDKs for other languages, see [t998844.md\#](/intl.en-US/SDK reference/Overview.md).